PPC-Specific Keyword Research

 Because keyword research is crucial to campaign performance, it’s a daunting task.
 Luckily, figuring out where to start is the hardest part.

 As with any new campaign, it’s important to begin by determining the product or service that will be at the core of the campaign.
-What, specifically, are we advertising for?
+What, specifically, are we advertising?
 Are there variations of this product or service?
 What information will be included on the landing page?
 Once we have a few terms locked in, we’re ready to step inside the Keyword Planner portal.

 Google Ads Keyword Planner Portal